jszoo/cat-mvc/README.md

 ```

 **1. Action selector attribute**
 The *httpPost* attribute in the sample action.
 Just like its name, it's a filter to make only POST request to enter this action.
+If you want multiple methods allowed, you can specify multiple attributes or use *acceptVerbs* attribute.
+For example: "acceptVerbs(POST,PUT)".
 There are some more related attributes.

 | httpPost | httpHead | httpTrace | httpPut | httpDelete | httpOptions | httpConnect |
 |:---------|:---------|:----------|:--------|:-----------|:------------|:------------|